zakirzhangozin/Aspex-Internship/README.md

-# Readme file for content in this folder
+# Readme files are available for each folder and contain the description of the content of said fodlers
-'Naming convention.drawio.png' is visualization of naming convention